Karmina: Career

-Karmina's music education and hard work paid off when a copy of the band's demo found its way to an executive at the newly formed CBS Records.
+Karmina's music education paid off when a copy of the band's demo music found its way to an executive at the newly formed CBS Records.
 The record company's management team approached the duo in December 2006, laid out their vision for the new label and immediately offered Karmina a place on the roster.

 Karmina was one of the first acts signed to the newly inaugurated CBS Records.
-They released their début album Backwards into Beauty (produced by Karmina and Guy Erez) in 2008.
-The title Backwards into Beauty comes from a lyric in the album's first track, “Satellites”, and it sums up the album's overall concept.
+They released their debut album Backwards into Beauty (produced by Karmina and Guy Erez) in 2008.
+The title of the album comes from a lyric in the album's first track, “Satellites”, and it sums up the album's overall concept.
 The album also features engineers, Stewart Cararas and Brian Yaskulka.

 The group's first single “The Kiss” deals with the theme of forbidden love which was influenced by Romeo and Juliet, and paraphrases Shakespeare in its lyrics.
 "The Kiss" reached number 24 on Billboards Adult Contemporary chart.
 The music video for “The Kiss” includes footage of real-life couples who have had to overcome bigotry, the judgement of their friends and family, and the pressures of society.
-The video also features comedian/actress/reality TV personality Amanda Ireton.
+The video also features reality TV personality Amanda Ireton.
 The song has been released and was featured in several shows including 90210 and on the upcoming promo of CSI: NY which features the couple Danny Messer and Lindsay Monroe perhaps getting married.
-Also, Karmina's "The Whoa Song" was used where Danny and Lindsay had their first kiss at the end of season 2, but the scene was removed before the episode aired.
-The scene can be watched on-line, and is shown in a flashback when Danny and Lindsay get married.
+Also, Karmina's "The Whoa Song" was used where Messer and Monroe had their first kiss at the end of season 2, but the scene was removed before the episode aired.
+The scene can be watched on-line and is shown in a flashback when Messer and Monroe get married.

 Several of the songs from their album have been featured on network TV, including NCIS, Cane and NUMB3RS on CBS, the CW's newly revamped hit 90210 and Life Is Wild.
 Karmina was also featured on-camera performing their song “Walk You Home” on A&E's hit series The Cleaner, starring Benjamin Bratt.
-They made their performing début on national broadcast television December 21, 2007, appearing with Sheryl Crow, Fergie, Carole King, James Blunt and Reba McEntire on the CBS holiday special, A Home for the Holidays, playing a song they wrote at the request of the producers.
+They made their performing debut on national broadcast television December 21, 2007, appearing with Sheryl Crow, Fergie, Carole King, James Blunt and Reba McEntire on the CBS holiday special, A Home for the Holidays, playing a song they wrote at the request of the producers.

-Since then, Kelly and Kamille have toured the US, UK and EU (with Apple's help) and made a new record with composer John Powell, titled Queens of Heart.
+Since then, Kelly and Kamille have toured the United States, United Kingdom and Europe (sponsored by Apple) and made a new record with composer John Powell, titled Queens of Heart.